 Five car groups increased from the last quarter, led by EOTs, up 2.5 percent, and Intermodal, up 0.8 percent.
 Tanks and IM Flats increased 0.7 percent and 0.6 percent, respectively.
 Hoppers led declines, down 1.3 percent.

-The total count of equipment in the revenue-earning fleet currently stands at about 1.65 million, down by 0.4 percent from the previous quarter.
-Open Hoppers and Gondolas led gains, up 2.8 and 2.2 percent, respectively.
-Tanks decreased the most (2.4 percent).
+The total count of equipment in the revenue-earning fleet currently stands at about 1.66 million, nearly unchanged from the previous quarter.
+Tanks and Gondolas led gains, up 1.1 and 0.9 percent, respectively.
+Box Cars decreased the most (1.0 percent).

 The revenue-earning fleet is a subset of the North American rail fleet that is largely composed of freight cars that can be used in interchange service and against which an interline waybill can be placed.
 The revenue-earning fleet of freight cars is made up of six sub-fleets: box cars, covered hoppers, flats, gondolas, open hoppers and tank cars.
 It excludes locomotives, intermodal trailers and containers, maintenance-of-way equipment and end-of-train devices.